liang121900/cs56-utilities-cryptography/README.md

 -A new GUI has been added.

--You get another window when clicking all ciphers
+-Now, you can look at the javadoc on website.

 -The keys and ciphered text will be saved to a file, default named output.txt.

 -You can decide where the output file will be saved

 -The methods of anonymous ActionListener class are factored out to a class called GUIActionMethid.

+-The lambda function has been used on implementing anonymous ActionListener.

+-You get another window for all ciphers